 Such are intended to allow an Applicant to enter the home or workplace of a Respondent and to search for documents or evidence that it is believed will be withheld.

 An application can be made to the Court to prevent somebody publishing something adverse about you.
-A penal notice warning them that they could be sent to prison for breach.
+A penal notice warning the respondent that if he disobeys the order he could be sent to prison will often be included.